 Also, when a person goes to a place as a guest, they usually bring some small gifts like flowers or a bottle of wine.

 Portuguese people value their family and friends very much.
 Usually, they try to have their dinner together with their family.
 They also spare their whole Sunday for their family.

 You should know that Portuguese people are hard workers.
 They are quite adaptable and thrifty as well.
 They are eager to explore and learn new things and search for means to maintain themselves.

 Depending on regions, employment may vary.
 However, in general, the main occupations are in the heavy industry around Lisbon, the capital city.
 Tourism is focused in the Algarve region and agriculture in the Azores and Madeira Islands.

 In Portugal, salaries are rising.
 However, they are still below the average of the European Union.
 According to the law, working hours cannot be more than eight hours per day and forty hours per week.
 However, sometimes workers may need to work as long as ten hours.
 Also, They may not get paid more in those cases.

-Portuguese people value their traditions and embrace every part of their tradition.
+Portuguese people value their traditions and embrace every part of their traditions.
 This is why you can find various traditional desserts and foods in Portugal.
 Being a coastal country, Portugal provides plenty of seafood and fresh fish, especially around the coastal areas.
 People in Portugal give special attention to what they eat.
-Even in the restaurants, you will come across fresh and organic vegetables and foods.
+Even in restaurants, you will come across fresh and organic vegetables and foods.
 When you go to the northern parts of the country, you may eat more meat rather than seafood.